RodrigoJacquesW/sql-database-projects/README.md

 - Loan and return tracking for each student

 📄 Files:
-- `evaluation.sql`: Full schema and exercises
+- `avaliação.sql`:  Full schema and exercises

 ## 🛠️ Technologies
 - **PostgreSQL**
 - **SQL DDL/DML**